 Mr. Morgan also received compensation pursuant to a Supplemental Income Plan (the "SIP") which the Committee adopted in 1981.
 The SIP was intended to assist the Company in retaining certain executives during a period when the Company, due to financial conditions, was unable to pay competitive compensation.
 Under the SIP, Mr. Morgan was to have received annual payments of \$117,509 during the tenyear period ending in fiscal 1999.
-However, in fiscal 1993, the Committee elected to pay Mr. Morgan a single lump sum equal to the discounted present value of all future payments owed to Mr. Morgan under the SIP and Mr. Morgan's participation in the SIP was thereby terminated.
+However, in fiscal 1993, the Committee elected to pay Mr. Morgan a single lump sum equal to the discounted present value of all future payments owed to Mr. Morgan under the SIP.
 Accordingly, Mr. Morgan will receive no future payments under the SIP.
-The Committee does not contemplate renewal of the SIP or the adoption of any similar plans.

 Tax Deductibility of Executive Compensation.
 Beginning in the Company's fiscal 1994, the Internal Revenue Code (the "Code") will limit the federal income tax deductibility of compensation paid to the Company's chief executive officer and to each of the other four most highly compensated executive officers.
-The Company may deduct such compensation only to the extent that during any fiscal year the compensation does not exceed \$1 million or meets certain specified conditions (such as shareholder approval).
+The Company deduct may such compensation only to the extent that during any fiscal year the compensation does not exceed \$1 million or meets certain specified conditions (such as shareholder approval).
 Based on the Company's current compensation plans and policies and recently released proposed regulations interpreting the Code, the Company and the Committee believe that, for the near future, there is little risk that the Company will lose any significant tax deduction for executive compensation.
 After the Company and Committee have had additional time to analyze the new regulations, the Company's compensation plans and policies will be modified to ensure full deductibility of executive compensation if the Company and the Committee determine that such an action is in the best interest of the Company.